About This Statistic

 This statistic represents the annual growth in global air traffic passenger demand between 2005 and 2017.
-In 2006, global air traffic passenger demand increased by around 6.9 percent on the year before.
+In 2016, global air traffic passenger demand increased by close to six percent on the year before.
 By 2017, traffic is estimated to grow with another 5.1 percent.

 Annual growth in global air traffic passenger demand

 On a global scale, passenger air travel is expected to maintain positive growth rates up to 2030, despite a number of challenges faced by the industry: Airlines around the world are struggling with high jet fuel prices and sluggish economic growth.
 However, these difficult economic conditions are predicted to be offset by an increase in passenger figures, which in turn is projected to translate into improved financial performance of the airline sector.
-It is believed that the global aviation industry will reach 39.4 billion US dollars in profits in 2016, up from about 8.3 billion US dollars in 2011.
-Between 2015 and 2034, the number of airline passengers is expected to grow at a compound annual growth rate (CAGR) of almost five percent.
+It is believed that the global aviation industry will reach close to 30 billion US dollars in profits in 2017, up from only 8.3 billion US dollars in 2011.
+Between 2016 and 2035, the number of airline passengers is expected to grow at a compound annual growth rate (CAGR) of almost five percent.